-Qatar is a peninsula on the western side of the Gulf, with a land area approximately equivalent to Connecticut.
-As at 30 April 2013, its population stood at 1.95 million, of whom fewer than 250,000 are Qatari citizens.
-This number has grown at the rate of 466 people per day since the beginning of 2013.2 Qatar's population will continue to grow rapidly throughout 2013: for the second year running, it will feature in the top three countries in the world for net migration and population growth.3 This growth can be attributed in considerable part to the strength of the Qatari economy, which has shown some of the strongest year-on-year growth in the world throughout the global economic downturn.
-As a result of its economic success, together with its commitment to hosting the 2022 FIFA World Cup, Qatar is now undertaking an impressive array of infrastructure and industrial projects.
-It is anticipated that 2013 will see significant progress on a number of these key mega-projects.
-The projects will be funded largely by the government, from its surpluses generated by Qatar's liquefied natural gas ('LNG'), oil, gas and petrochemical exports.
-Qatar has the third-largest natural gas reserves in the world (after Russia and Iran) and is the world's largest natural gas exporter, having teached its LNG production target of 77 million tonnes per year.
+Qatar is a peninsula on the western side of the Gulf, with a land area approximal equivalent to Connecticut and a total population of 1.8 million, of whom 200,000 Qatari citizens.
+Considering its small size, Qatar today has a phenomenal program of infrastructure and industrial projects, and all the signs are that in 2012 the pactealising these projects is accelerating dramatically.
+The projects will be funded larged the government, from its surpluses generated by Qatar's LNG, oil, gas and petrochen exports.
+Qatar has the third-largest natural gas reserves in the world (after Russia Iran) and is the world's largest natural gas exporter, having reached its LNG productarget of 77 million tonnes per year.